copper-leaf/ballast/ballast-undo/README.md

 Note that the default functionality is strictly state-based, and it works by observing States emitted from the ViewModel and restoring captured State when requested, irrespective of any particular Inputs that changed the State.
 It does not attempt to undo specific Inputs, which may have performed other actions like emitting Events, starting Side Jobs, or other "side effects" which cannot be so easily tracked and undone.

+## See Also

 ## Usage

 Start by creating a `UndoController` for your ViewModel.
 This controller includes functions to `undo()` and `redo()` which should be called from the UI, as well as corresponding `Flows` which notify whether such actions are can be used.
 A default implementation, `DefaultUndoController` may be used, but for advanced use-cases such as persisting the undo/redo state across application restarts, you may implement your own.

 Then, set up your ViewModel with the `BallastUndoInterceptor` added, which needs that Controller we just created.

 ```kotlin
 class ExampleViewModel(